Quick Reference Guide

 A Simple, Safety-First Guide You Can Use Every Trip

 Surfboard fishing works best when you keep things simple.
 This checklist is designed to help beginners avoid overpacking, stay safe, and make smart go/no-go decisions before every session.
 For complete guidance, see our beginner's guide.
+Learn to assess wind, tide, and water conditions before every launch.

 Use this as a quick reference before you launch — not a gear wish list.
+For detailed rigging instructions, see our step-by-step board rigging guide.

 Pre-Trip Checklist (Before You Leave Home)